Preeticp/pipelines-tutorial/README.md

 `Task`s are reusable and can be used in multiple pipelines.
 You can find more examples of re-usable `Task`s in the [catalog GitHub repository](https://github.com/tektoncd/catalog).

-Install the `buildah` and `openshift-cli` tasks from the catalog repository which you will use for creating a pipeline in the next section:
+Install the `buildah` and `openshift-cli` tasks from the catalog repository using `oc` or `kubectl`, which you will need for creating a pipeline in the next section:

 ```shell
 oc create -f https://raw.githubusercontent.com/tektoncd/catalog/master/buildah/buildah.yaml